sebafelis/RoboLynx.Umbraco.QRCodeGenerator/readme.md

 Download the Umbraco Package from: https://our.umbraco.com/packages/backoffice-extensions/qr-code-generator/

-* Versions starts with 7.* are intended for Umbraco 7.
+>* Versions starts with 7.* are intended for Umbraco 7.
-* Versions starts with 8.* are intended for Umbraco 8.
+>* Versions starts with 8.* are intended for Umbraco 8.

 ## Configuration

-1. Create a new data type under the Settings tab and select QR Code
+1. Create a new Data type under the Settings tab and select QR Code
 1. Select data source
 1. Set **Source provider settings** field ([see here](#source-providers))
 1. Select **Code type**
 1. Set default settings (all settings with prefix Default can be customize by backoffice user in when generating code but this value will be set up when user select this code type).
 1. Save data type